cosmos/developer-portal/ida-customizations/ida-course/exercise-week5.md

 ---
-title: "Coding Exercise 4"
+title: "Exam Coding Exercise 4"
 order:
 description: Protobuf and CosmJS activities in the Final Exam
 tags:
+  - cosmos-sdk
   - cosm-js
 ---

-# Coding Exercise 4
+# Exam Coding Exercise 4

 This exercise will be unlocked on November 30th.
 Successfully completing the four coding exercises will contribute to 80% of your score in the Final Exam.